Queer Rural Connections (“Queer Rural X”): Mediating Rural Queer Identity through Technology, Theatre and Film

 Introducing Queer Rural X

 Tim is an actor, writer, and director.
 After studying History at Balliol College, Oxford, Timothy trained as an actor at the Guildhall School of Music and Drama.
 Tim holds an MA in Creative Fiction from Royal Holloway.
 His plays include Open (co-written with Chris Adams) and fiction work includes The Smog, along with various short story publications.
+He is co-leading the Queer Rural Connections Project, writing the original play based on real life interviews, and directing the live theatre production and film.

 Kira is a Postdoctoral Research Fellow in Media Law & Policy at the University of Oxford.
 Her research and writing focuses on local, grassroots solutions to closing the digital divide, especially in rural communities.
 She holds a BA in Government and Linguistics from the College of William and Mary and an MPhil and DPhil in Modern Middle Eastern Studies from the University of Oxford.
+She is co-leading Queer Rural Connections, overseeing the research agenda, designing project graphics and artwork, sound mixing and directing.